SunnyChowdhury/Python-Practice/README.md

 # Python Coding Practice 🐍

 Welcome to my Python coding practice repo!
-This is a personal space where I strengthen my fundamentals for coding interviews — one problem at a time.
+This is a personal space where I strengthen my fundamentals for coding — one problem at a time.

 ## 🧠 Purpose

-As a QA professional transitioning into SDET/Software development roles, I’m using this repo to:
+As a QA/SDET/Software professional, I’m using this repo to:
 - Build muscle memory with Python
 - Practice clean logic and core problem-solving patterns
-- Prepare for coding interviews

 ## 💡 What You’ll Find